ariannasg/java-training/README.md

  https://www.oracle.com/uk/java/technologies/javase-downloads.html

 ## Running a program
-For example, to run [HelloWorld.java](src/HelloWorld.java)
+For example, to run [MultipleChoiceQuestion.java](src/MultipleChoiceQuestion.java)
-- Compile the java source code into java byte code: `javac HelloWorld.java`
+- Compile the java source code into java byte code: `javac MultipleChoiceQuestion.java`
-- Run the compiled program: `java HelloWorld`
+- Run the compiled program: `java MultipleChoiceQuestion`

 ## License
 This project is licensed under the terms of the MIT License.